Yes, there are even more methods for toning monochrome images !

 The Color Range tool is similar to the Blend If feature, but is quicker and gives us immediate feedback about which areas of the brightness scale we are selecting.
 We can create selections for highlights, midtones or shadows - and specify a degree of fuzziness over each selection.

-Start with a grayscale image
+Let's start with a grayscale image

 Add a Photo Filter layer.